JohnStarich/go/dns/README.md

 import _ "github.com/johnstarich/go/dns/init"
 ```

-This resolver reads the system's full DNS configuration and attempts to find the a successful nameserver.
+This resolver reads the system's full DNS configuration and attempts to find a successful nameserver.
 First, the dialer reaches out to the default nameserver.
 If the response isn't fast enough, more nameservers are attempted simultaneously.

 On non-macOS builds a normal resolver is used, so this is safe to use for multi-platform builds.